 Help with Steve's kidney transplant

 Thanks so much for considering donating to this campaign.
-Steve and Jordan are great people doing it tough and your support means a lot!
+Steve is a great guy and he's doing it tough, so your support means a lot!

 On New Year's Eve in 2002 Steve was rushed to hospital.
 He'd been feeling unwell for a while but that evening he collapsed and after some tests, the doctors told him that his kidneys had failed and he needed a transplant.
 In November 2003, after eleven months of dialysis, Steve received his transplant.
 His father had donated one of his kidneys.
 Everything seemed fine.

 In January 2004, only a couple of months later, a weekend surgery to correct a lymphatic fluid drainage problem turned into two months in hospital.
 Things had gone wrong in the surgery and it had damaged his new kidney.
 This time, it was a slow decline in his kidney functions.

 With care and careful management, Steve was able to prolong the life of his transplanted kidney until January 2007 when he had to go back on dialysis.